 All signs point to restaurant online sales being here to stay.
 So, this begs the question: what are the best methods to increase revenue through online sales as the world begins to “reopen”?

-With the social distancing and the shifting in consumer behaviors, the use of mobile ordering in restaurants has been increasing rapidly since 2018 till now and still increasing.
+With the social distancing and the shifting in consumer behaviours, the use of mobile ordering in restaurants has been increasing rapidly since 2018 till now and still increasing.
 GenZ and Millennials are driving this trend more than other demographics; however, other demographics are starting to adapt and and increase their usages in mobile ordering as well.

 Ensuring that online ordering is accessible to customers is the first step toward using it to boost revenue.
 Web ordering is still widely accessible, but not nearly as popular among younger generations that take full advantage of ordering ahead.